kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 logs or events for this purpose.
 -->

+Check the `allowMultiAllocation` flag in the resource slice.

 ###### How can someone using this feature know that it is working for their instance?

 <!--